 If only Baby could reach that point!
-At this young age, his immune system is especially vulnerable.
+At this young age, her immune system is especially vulnerable.
 Sometimes there’s not much more you can do than grab a tissue or put Baby down for a nap.
 Other times though, it’s not an illness, but respiratory allergies – that is, allergies that affect the chest, skin, eyes, and nose – that are to blame.
 You’ll want to know this for sure so that you and Baby can tackle the problem head on.

 What exactly causes a respiratory allergic reaction?